Introduction

 In order to answer this question, we will need to make some assumptions and some educated guesses about the data.
 First, we will assume that the standard deviation for each of the four groups will be equal and will be equal to the national value of 80.
 Further, we expect, because of prior research, that the traditional teaching group (Group 1) will have the lowest mean score and that the peer assistance group (Group 4) will have the highest mean score on the MMPI.
 In fact, we expect that Group 1 will have a mean of 550 and that Group 4 will have mean that is greater by 1.2 standard deviations, i.e., the mean will equal at least 646.
 For the sake of simplicity, we will assume that the means of the other two groups will be equal to the grand mean.

+The table above shows that we can achieve a power of 0.8 with 17 students per group.
 While 17 students per group sound like a fine number of subjects if everything works out as planned, we should consider what would occur if things do not work out as planned.
 Let’s say that the treatment effect is not a large 1.2 but a more modest .75.

-This is pretty close to a power of 0.8.
+Now, it looks like we will need 40 students per group to achieve a power of 0.8.
 The effect size of 0.75 is considered moderate.
 Finally, just to be safe, we should see what sample size would be needed if the there was a small effect size of, say, 0.25.

 See Also